open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Process/README.md

 ### process.memory.virtual

-The amount of virtual memory allocated for this process that cannot be shared with other processes.
+The amount of committed virtual memory for this process.
+One way to think of this is all the address space this process can read from without trigerring an access violation; this includes memory backed solely by RAM, by a swapfile/pagefile and by other mapped files on disk.

 | Units | Instrument Type         | Value Type |
 |-------|-------------------------|------------|